Horror Express-1974

 Playing a familiar character to what she was known for (sexy, flirty, sweet blondes), it is arguably Monroe’s best role (though Some Like it Hot still wins out for me as her best film role).

 Richard Sherman, a successful New York publisher, finds himself alone for the summer when his wife and son leave for a vacation in the country.
-Middle-aged and bored, he immediately is enamored with his gorgeous new upstairs neighbor, simply known as The Girl, played by Marilyn Monroe.
+Middle-aged and bored, he immediately is enamored with his gorgeous new upstairs neighbor, known as The Girl, played by Marilyn Monroe.

 The Girl is a commercial actress and former model and is quite friendly and bubbly.
 She is conveniently staying in New York City while filming a new television ad for toothpaste.
 Richard finds himself awkwardly tempted by the curvaceous Girl in one situation after another.

 Much of the film includes scenes where Richard imagines conversations with his wife or imagines her with another man, justifying his attraction for The Girl.
-These scenes are done hilariously as he imagines conversations with his wife and much of his thoughts are exaggerated.
+These scenes are done hilariously as he imagines conversations with his wife, and his thoughts are exaggerated.

-Humorous scenes transpire such as the “champagne scene” in which The Girl and Richard attempt to open a champagne bottle while cooling off with Richard’s new state-of-the-art air conditioner.
+Humorous scenes transpire, such as the “champagne scene,” in which The Girl and Richard attempt to open a champagne bottle while cooling off with Richard’s new state-of-the-art air conditioner.
 The Girl keeps her underpants in a freezer to cool off.

 The Girl appearing in her toothpaste commercial, comically, is also a treat.
-And who can forget Marilyn Monroe’s famous scene in which she appears standing over a subway grate, clad in a sexy white dress and high heels, the wind from the subway blowing her dress in the air is one of the most memorable in film history and priceless.
+And who can forget Marilyn Monroe’s famous scene in which she stands over a subway grate, clad in a sexy white dress and high heels, the wind from the subway blowing her dress in the air, is one of the most memorable in film history and priceless.

-Some would argue that The Seven Year Itch is nothing but fluff and they in large part are correct, but in an age of crude and obnoxious films disguised as romantic comedies, with cheesy jokes and canned humor, it is refreshing to revel back to 1950’s culture, largely an innocent era, and enjoy a fun film romp with one of cinema’s forever stars.
+Some would argue that The Seven Year Itch (1955) is nothing but fluff, and they essentially are correct.
+Still, in an age of crude and obnoxious films disguised as romantic comedies, with cheesy jokes and canned humor, it is refreshing to look back to the 1950s culture, primarily an innocent era, and enjoy a fun film romp with one of cinema’s forever stars.

 Tangerine-2015